openstack/swift/doc/source/overview_container_sharding.rst

 The sharder daemon lives on all the container servers.
 It will periodically scan all sharded containers to see if they need to be sharded.
 And if so, will try and shard.
 We wont tie up the sharder and shard a very large container in one go.
-Instead it will find pivots and/or shard in batches before moving to the next container.
+Instead it will find shard ranges and/or shard in batches before moving to the next container.
 On the next run, it'll continue where it left off.

-When a sharder finds a pivot, it'll go create that shard, even though the new shard database would be empty, this allows any new ingress requests for that range to be redirected to the new shard.
+When a sharder finds a new range, it'll go create that shard, even though the new shard database would be empty, this allows any new ingress requests for that range to be redirected to the new shard.
 Taking load off the large container.
-So scanning may take time, but the sooner you find it, less load will be happening on the large container in question, in this case batching the search for pivots also makes a lot of sense.
+So scanning may take time, but the sooner you find it, less load will be happening on the large container in question, in this case batching the search for shard ranges also makes a lot of sense.

 The batch sizes are configurable through the ``scanner_batch_size`` and ``batch_size`` options of the container-sharder daemon.